ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ### Trying it Out

 Now that all the pieces are connected together, we can finally try it out!
-By hitting the **Record** Icon to start the microphone recording so that it can capture Customer Orders via Voice Input.
+Hit the **Record** Icon to start the microphone recording to capture CoffeeShop Orders via Voice Input.

 Let's try a Natural Language Customer Order whose free-text input would be notoriously difficult to parse with traditional programming methods: